 - Follow the steps in the Meeting Wizard to create your meeting

-The Adobe Connect Add-in is a specialized version of Flash Player, required for the following functionality in an Adobe Connect Meeting Room:
+The Adobe Connect App (for desktop and laptop computers) bypasses browser-based flash restrictions by opening the meeting room outside of the browser.
+The app is required for the following functionality in an Adobe Connect Meeting Room:

 - Screen sharing